Conservation and restoration of glass objects: The United States

 In the United States, the Corning Museum of Glass in New York is the preeminent institute for glass research through the conservation department and library.
 The conservation department advises on the best practices of displaying, mounting, lighting, storing, and handling glass objects.
 Additionally, the museum regularly holds courses on the principles and practice of historical and archaeological glass cleaning, care, conservation and restoration for conservators.

 The United Kingdom

 The Institute of Conservation in the United Kingdom works to conserve cultural heritage in the country with a group that specializes specifically in the care of ceramics and glass.
 Events hosted through the Institute include conferences and study days.

-The University of York in England offers a Master's level program in Stained Glass Conservation within the Department of History and Art and in partnership with the Department of Archeology.
+The University of York in England offers a Master's level program in Stained Glass Conservation within the Department of History of Art and in partnership with the Department of Archeology.

 Portugal

 The VICARTE – Vidro e Cerâmica para as Artes (Glass and Ceramic for the Arts) is a research unit composed of the Faculty of Sciences and Technology of the Universidade Nova de Lisboa and the Faculty of Fine Arts of the Universidade de Lisboa which works to further the research of glass and ceramics.
 In partnership with cultural heritage institutions across the country, they offer a Master's program in Glass and Ceramic Art and Science with an interdisciplinary approach to the coursework.